-Benjamin Brewer
+Benjamin Brewer (ceased 1 April 2022)

 Gerry Salley

 Pavara Anurakto

 Sean Boland

 Anthony Keogh

 Lisa Patten

 Eileen McCarney

-Elena Gamble (Retired 3 April 2020)

-Geraldine Griffin (Retired 3 April 2020)

 The company secretary who served during the year was Anthony Keogh

 Principal Objectives and Activities.

 The objectives of the Charity consist of the enhancement of the Buddhist religion and in particular to encourage members and others to live in accordance with the teachings of Buddha and to support ordained members of the Western Buddhist Order and other duly ordained Buddhists at the discretion of the Council.
 The directors have no plans to significantly change the activities of the charity in the foreseeable future.